Contact

 (2) Middle East politics (Israel and Palestine)

 These two themes converge in my focus on terrorism, resistance, and political violence in Palestine, which was the topic of my PhD and my subsequent work.
-My research employs ethnographic methods (often through fieldwork in the West Bank, Palestine) to explore the politics and discourses of 'terrorism' within the Israel-Palestine conflict and in contexts of (settler) colonialism.
+My research employs ethnographic methods (often through fieldwork in the West Bank, Palestine) and critical discourse analysis to explore and make visible the politics and discursive role of the term 'terrorism' in Palestine and Israel.

-I have further interests in Palestinian armed resistance (especially Hamas), the politics of 'suicide' terrorism, post- and decolonial approaches to the study of 'terrorism', and the use of 'popular culture' in understanding political violence.
-My work draws upon both English and Arabic-language sources.
+I have further research interests in Palestinian armed groups (especially Hamas), armed violence by Jewish groups in the West Bank, post- and decolonial approaches to the study of 'terrorism', and in the political basis for counter-terrorism practices in Israel and Palestine.
+My work draws upon English, Arabic and Hebrew-language sources.

 Expertise Summary